 The first texture coat is the bond coat.
 It is what bonds the cement products to the substrate.
-The mix is 2-parts texture (countertop blend) to 1-part water.
-It does not matter what size container you use (e.g., two 32 oz cups texture to one 32 oz cup water).
-Start with this size container and identify your coverage and mx more as you need to complete this 1st coating step.
+The mix is 2 parts texture (Countertop Blend) to 1-part water.
+It does not matter what size container you use as long as the mix ratio is correct (e.g., two 32 oz cups texture to one 32 oz cup water).